Ramnami Samaj: Demographics

-Since Ramnamis are listed simply as Hindus in official records, accurate demographic data is unavailable but elders estimate their population to be no more than 20,000 based on the attendance at the annual Bhajan Mela; although others estimate it to be more than 100,000.
+Since Ramnamis are listed simply as Hindus in official records, accurate demographic data is unavailable but elders estimate their population to be no more than 20,000 based on the attendance at the annual Bhajan Mela; however, others estimate it to be more than 100,000.
 Ramnamis live primarily in villages along the Mahanadi river in Chhattisgarh, but some adherents also live in border regions of Maharashtra and Odisha.